Ottery St Mary

 Ottery St Mary, known as "Ottery", is a town and civil parish in the East Devon district of Devon, England, on the River Otter, about 10 mi east of Exeter on the B3174.
 At the 2001 census, the parish, which includes the villages of Metcombe, Fairmile, Alfington, Tipton St John, Wiggaton, and (until 2017) West Hill, had a population of 7,692.
 The population of the urban area alone at the 2011 census was 4,898.
+In 2021 the parish had a population of 7,986.

 There are two electoral wards in Ottery (Rural and Town).
 The total population of both wards, including the adjacent civil parish of Aylesbeare, at the 2011 census was 9,022.

-The town as it now stands has several independent shops, mainly in Mill Street, Silver Street and Yonder Street.
-An area known as 'The Square', is the heart of Ottery St Mary.
-There are pubs, restaurants, and coffee and tea rooms.
-Ottery provides services, employment, and a wide range of shopping for local residents and visitors from nearby villages and towns.
+Ottery is home to a number of independent, local businesses which are situated on Mill Street, Silver Street and Yonder Street.
+An area known as 'The Square' is at the centre of the town.
+Ottery is a hub for local trade providing goods and services for residents and visitors alike.